-Like all librarians, I am curious about the informaton architecture behind search tools – infrastrucure and alogorithms.
-As I am not a mathematician or a technologist, some answers can become too complex.
+Like all librarians, I am curious about the information architecture behind search tools – infrastrucure and alogorithms.
+As I am not a mathematician or an information systems professional, some answers can become too complex.

 However, I have found a couple of gems about Google.
 The first takes us back in time to Stanford University and two eager students, Sergey Brin and Larry Page, working on a large-scale prototype search engine.
 The Anatomy of a Large-Scale Hypertextual Web Search Engine introduces some key ideas that we are now familiar with – but which were revolutionary and which underpin the force of Google today.